Collaborne/gulp-inject-git-rev/README.md

 npm install gulp-inject-git-rev --save
 ```

-Add the placeholder to any of your files, e.g.:
+Add the `%%GULP.GIT_REV_VERSION%%` placeholder to any of your files, e.g.:

 ```
 <html>